HOYS/WarlockSimulatorTBC/README.md

     * elemental mastery might apply the crit chance to lightning cap and wont be consumed by it?
     * elemental mastery raises crit chance about 100%, shouldn't matter though?
     * elemental mastery does nothing to remove mana cost right now
+    * clearcasting does nothing to remove mana right now

+    questions I have
+    * can TLC proc clearcasting?

  ## Building Locally
  ### Requirements: